What you see: Dried out rings running circles around your tomato

 What it is: Scarring after a growth spurt

 Eat or toss: Eat!
 The dry, brown areas may not have a great texture, but as long as you don’t see any evidence of mold or rot, the rest of the tomato will still taste great

 So, can you eat a tomato with dried out lines around the top?
 Here’s the story

 We’ve been here before.
 Back in April, we wrote about radial cracking, which leaves an asterisk-style pattern at the top of your tomato.
 Today we’d like to introduce you to its more circle-inclined cousin, concentric cracking.

 In both types of cracking, the tomatoes undergo sudden growth spurts, likely after a dry period followed by an influx of water.
 The quick change in hydration spurs growth faster than the tomato’s outside can keep up with.
-Over fertilization and temperature fluctuations can also throw off the tomato’s regularly scheduled growing schedule.
+Over fertilization and temperature fluctuations can also throw off the tomato’s regularly scheduled growing plans.